 InvGate Asset Management is an ITAM software that helps you build a unified inventory of all your organization’s technology resources - including hardware, software, cloud assets, and any other components that support your operations.
 It can even extend beyond IT, allowing you to track non-IT assets for complete visibility.

 You can combine different discovery methods to keep your inventory accurate and up to date.
-The InvGate Agent collects detailed information directly from devices, while the InvGate Discovery features identify connected assets across your network, ensuring nothing goes unnoticed.
+The InvGate Asset Management Agent collects detailed information directly from devices, while the InvGate Discovery features identify connected assets across your network, ensuring nothing goes unnoticed.

 Ready to see how simple IT asset discovery can be?
 Start your free 30-day trial of InvGate Asset Management and gain complete visibility of your IT environment.